sayrer/bazel-lesson-2/README.md

 )
 ```

 In `rust/rustcpp_lib`, there's an example showing a Rust struct that wraps the basic C/C++ library (the same one used in Go).
-The file `rust/rustcpp_lib/src/infoprinter.rs` wraps our C functions in a Rust struct.
+The file `rust/rustcpp_lib/src/infoprinter.rs` wraps those C functions in a Rust struct.
 Its `Drop` implementation will free the C string when the Rust struct falls out of scope.
 Its `Deref` implementation will allow it to be treated as a `str` in Rust code.

 ```
 use libc::c_char;